Honey bees are amazing collaborators, the very origin of the term “hive mind.” Every day is like an expertly-tuned eighty-thousand-piece orchestra.

 Maybe I shouldn’t laugh.

-I mean, if you were to put me into the same small airspace with HUNDREDS of other aircraft trying to land a take off at the same time with NO AIR TRAFFIC CONTROL at all, I would probably stroke out from terror.
+I mean, if you were to put me into the same small airspace with HUNDREDS of other aircraft trying to land and take off at the same time with NO AIR TRAFFIC CONTROL at all, I would probably stroke out from terror.

 In an aircraft, you don’t do shit without ATC permission.
 They assign headings and altitudes and keep all the flying machines from banging into each other.
 Beehives don’t have ATC.
 They have instinct and millions of years of evolution that have instilled within them a drive to survive.

-But no air traffic control.
+But no air traffic control!

 Worker bees launch themselves as fast as they can into the air as their comrades careen towards the hive, loaded down with cargo and unable to control their descent.
 Others, less heavy with payload, hover in front of the hive, lurching up and down trying to land.